kbfirebreather/rpi-digital-photo-frame/README.md

 The installer installs screensaver and imagemagick software, sets homedir, creates a directory for the pictures, makes shell scripts runable, adds slideshow.sh to run on startup.

-1. chmod +x install.sh; ./install.sh
+1. chmod +x install.sh; sudo ./install.sh
 2. Copy your images into the images dir
 3. Reboot & enjoy!